Overview of insulation systems

 - Pre-insulation application: Before insulation is applied, all surfaces to be insulated should be thoroughly cleaned to remove dirt, oil, moisture, loose rust or any other foreign matter.

 Heat transfer cement

-Where the operating temperature is 130 °C or less and the equipment or pipework is other than austenitic alloy the surfaces should be coated with a suitable paint.
-It has been found that below this temperature corrosion conditions can occur.
-If insulation is to be applied over certain austenitic alloy steel, it is recommended to apply a barrier before the application of the insulation so as to prevent stress corrosion.
-At 500 °C and above none of the barrier materials can withstand the temperatures and therefore should not be used.
-It should be noted that under such circumstances stress corrosion can occur when the operating temperature falls below 500 °C during a shut-down.
+Where the operating temperature is 130°C or less and the equipment or pipework is other than austenitic Alloy, the surfaces should be coated with a suitable paint.
+It has been found that below this temperature, corrosion conditions can occur.
+If insulation is to be applied over certain austenitic Alloy steels, it is recommended that a barrier be applied before the application of the insulation so as to prevent stress corrosion.
+At 500°C and above, none of the barrier materials can withstand the temperatures and therefore should not be used.
+It should be noted that under such circumstances stress corrosion can occur when the operating temperature falls below 500°C during a shut-down.

 Factors which influence the design of an insulation system are:

-(d) Duration of extreme or fluctuating temperatures Surrounding atmospheric conditions
+- Duration of extreme or fluctuating temperatures surrounding atmospheric conditions

 - Ambient temperature

 - Relative humidity to establish dew point for cold insulation